 We’re officially in the BERs!
 That means the start of fall and winter, including the illnesses colder months bring.
-Preparing your child’s immune system NOW for the coming cold and flu season is imperative!
-So we created a list of some great immune booster ideas for kids to help keep your children healthy all year long.
+Preparing your child’s immune system NOW for the coming winter season is imperative!
+So we created a list of some great immune boosters for kids to help keep your children healthy all year long.

 6 Tips to Better Immune Support for Kids

 Kids are notorious for bringing home germs.
-But a few healthy immune booster tips for kids can make the fall and winter months less sickly for everyone.
+But a few healthy tips for immune boosters for kids can make the fall and winter months less sickly for everyone.

 1. Get a Good Night’s Sleep